Camp Out in the Catskills Backcountry

 Again, this is not the lightest or most minimal sleeping bag but I think it’s a very good three-season sleeping bag, with potential (for me) to push things down below freezing.

 This is an area where you’ll have to do a lot of personal research.
 So much is dependent on your own preferences for materials, weight, style, and how hot you sleep.
-I sleep hot — even in winter, at home, I sleep under one sheet and one blanket.
-I prefer to be cooler rather than warmer.
+I sleep hot — even in winter, at home, I sleep under one sheet and one blanket; I prefer to be cooler rather than warmer.

-Underneath, my base layer for sleeping is a Therm-a-Rest Z Lite Sol sleeping pad which is fairly standard-issue these days.
+Underneath, my base layer for sleeping on is a Therm-a-Rest Z Lite Sol sleeping pad which is fairly standard-issue these days.
 This is a closed-cell foam pad, aka a “CCF sleeping pad”.
 You sleep on it with the silver side up, so it reflects your own body heat back to you.

 The foam pad is very bulky and needs to be attached to the outside of your backpack.
 The inflatable mattress packs down pretty small and doesn’t weigh much.

 This combination is surprisingly warm but, once again, there’s plenty of discussion online, in this case about whether or not the inflatable should be stacked on top of, or underneath, the foam pad.

 I come down on the side of keeping the foam pad below, mostly because doing so reduces the chance of anything puncturing the inflatable layer.